quentin452/ThreadedLoggerForCPP/README.md

 2 : copy and paste the whole code into YOUR_LIBS_FOLDER

-1 : Add these lines into your CMakeLists.txt
+3 : Add these lines into your CMakeLists.txt

 set(LIBRAIRIES_DIR "${CMAKE_SOURCE_DIR}/YOUR_LIBS_FOLDER")

 set(ALL_INCLUDE_DIR "${LIBRAIRIES_DIR}/ThreadedLoggerForCPP-VersionX.X/include")

 target_include_directories(${PROJECT_NAME} PUBLIC ${ALL_INCLUDE_DIR})

+4 : See main.cpp in src/ to see code example to how to use in .cpp files

+5 : Make a global for the LoggerInstance that will be used in these calls by example : LoggerGlobals::YourGlobalLoggerInstance.ExitLoggerThread(); LoggerGlobals::YourGlobalLoggerInstance.logMessageAsync etc....
+(see CreateGlobalsLoggerInstanceExample.h and .cpp in src/)

+6 : now it should be okay to use the threaded logger